Mackey functors and sharpness for fusion systems: Introduction.

 \section{Introduction.}

-In \cite{BLO2003theory}, Broto, Levi and Oliver introduced a family of topological spaces known as $p$-local finite groups, based on saturated fusion systems defined by Puig.
-These objects behave homotopically like the $p$-completed classifying space of a finite group but without necessarily being one of them.
-For instance, all these spaces have homology decompositions.
+In \cite{BLO2003theory}, Broto, Levi and Oliver introduced a family of topological spaces known as $p$-local finite groups, based on fusion systems defined by Puig.
+These objects behave homotopically like the $p$-completed classifying spaces of finite groups but without necessarily being one of them.
+In particular, these spaces may be described in different ways as a homotopy colimit of simpler spaces; see the subgroup and centralizer homology decompositions in \cite[\S 2]{BLO2003theory}.

 Let $\CF$ be a saturated fusion system on the finite $p$-group $S$.
 By the groundbreaking recent work of Chermak \cite{C2011}, we can associate to each saturated fusion system $\CF$ a unique $p$-local finite group that plays the role of the classifying space $B\CF$ of $\CF$.
-Among the homology decompositions of $B\CF$ there is the subgroup decomposition for the family of $\CF$-centric subgroups.
-It permits to reconstruct the classifying space of $\CF$ by gluing together classifying spaces $BP$, where $P$ runs over the collection of subgroups of $S$ that are $\CF$-centric.
+The subgroup homology decomposition for $B\CF$ permits to reconstruct this classifying space by gluing together classifying spaces $BP$, where $P$ runs over the collection of subgroups of $S$ that are $\CF$-centric.

-For the finite group case, i.e., for $\CF=\CF_S(G)$ with $G$ a finite group containing $S$ as a Sylow $p$-subgroup, this homology decomposition possesses one further feature called \emph{sharpness}.
+For the finite group case, i.e., for $\CF=\CF_S(G)$ with $G$ a finite group containing $S$ as a Sylow $p$-subgroup, the subgroup homology decomposition possesses one further feature called \emph{sharpness}.
 To explain this terminology we need first to consider the orbit category $\CO(\CF)$ and the centric orbit category $\CO(\CF^c)$.
 Objects in $\CO(\CF)$ are all subgroups of $S$ and morphisms are given by $\Hom_{\CO(\CF)}(P,Q)=\Inn(Q)\backslash\Hom_{\CF}(P,Q)$, where $\Inn(Q)$ acts by post-composition.
 The centric orbit category $\CO(\CF^c)$ is the full subcategory of $\CO(\CF)$ with objects the $\CF$-centric subgroups of $S$.
-The aforementioned subgroup decomposition reads as
+Then the subgroup decomposition reads as